 50 Amp Alternator Upgrade Kit

 The original K bikes came with a 32 Amp alternator.
 This is more than adequate for running the bike, heated grips, etcetera but once you start upgrading to a higher wattage headlight (don't do this unless you install headlight relays first), using a heated vest or jacket liner or running auxiliary fog or driving lights the alternator can become overtaxed and the accessories will start draining your battery.
-In 1993, BMW started upgrading K bikes to a 50 Amp alternator which provides ample extra electrical power for adding electrical accessories.
+In 1993, BMW started upgrading K bikes to a 50 Amp alternator which provides ample extra electrical power for adding "unlimited" electrical accessories.

 If you'd like a 50 amp alternator, you can email me by clicking this link:

 IMPORTANT - Coolant Reservoir: If you have an early K75 or K100 that has a clear hose with hose clamps on the side of the coolant reservoir then you will also need to replace the coolant reservoir as the 50 amp alternator is slightly longer than the 32 amp one.

 Here are the three types of coolant reservoir used in K bikes from 1983 to 1997:

 NOTE: You may want to consider installing new rubber bushings that cushion the alternator drive when upgrading your alternator.
 The BMW part number for them is 12311464877.
 You’ll need three of them and they cost about $19 each new from BMW.

 Even though the 32A and 50A have different driving "cups" at the front they both use the same rubber bushings so when upgrading you can re-use the old ones from the 32A alternator with the 50A alternator.